 Any way, I am not sure how long she was standing there watching Aleece and I. I was a little startled when she said “Your baby is adorable.”
-I said thank you.
+I said thankyou.
 I didn’t even correct her by saying Aleece isn’t mine.
 It’s a little strange.
 Up until that moment I had never heard the Mother of the Heroes of the Earth Tribe speak.
 She sounded normal not preachy.
 She said her name was Emily.
 I was trying not to be rude but I sarcastically asked Emily if she was recruiting in the Park today.
 She said no that it was her husband Kevin’s job to do that.
 She said she was just out getting some fresh air.
 His name was Kevin.
-For some reason, I was thinking his name would be something more… I don’t know but I wouldn’t have guessed that his name was Kevin.
+For some reason, I was thinking his name would be something more… I don’t know but I wouldn’t have guest that his name was Kevin.

 Emily and I had a nice conversation.
 I asked her if she had children.
 She said no in a sad kind of way but she sounded as if she wanted children some day.
 The whole time we talked I answered the questions about Aleece as if she were mine.
 What could it hurt?

 Tony interrupted our conversation by asking if I was ready for lunch.
 I asked Emily if she would like to join us.
 She was about to answer when two members of her tribe showed up and said that she was needed at her campsite.
 Emily said she would be there in a little while, she was staying for lunch.
 One of the tribe members said sternly that Father wanted to see her now.
 She looked annoyed, a bit irritated.
-Emily said goodbye to Aleece and I and followed her tribe members out of the park.
+Emily said good by to Aleece and I and followed her tribe members out of the park.

 The lunch at the park was very enjoyable.
 Aleece slept thru most of it.